TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/4. Continous_Data_Module/Preprocessing_Windows/Functions/README.txt

 % 2.
 StimArtefactInfo: strcuture holding info necessray to apply artefact
 % rejection to the dataset when the user adds it to the preprocessing
 % pipeline.
 Fields are: StimArtefactInfo.SelectedEventChannelName (char)
-% and StimArtefactInfo.TimeAroundEvents (1 x 2 double in )
+% and SamplesToPlot (1 x 2 double in )

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.